cathy-kim95/cathy-kim95.github.io/essays/Hello_JavaScript.md

-In my ICS314 class, our classmates suppose to do WODs(workout of the day) as a group and as an individual.
+In my ICS314 class, we suppose to do WODs(workout of the day) as a group and as an individual.
 We have to set up the timer and work on the code within the prescribed time.
-This style of learning involved critical thinking because I have to prepare for the WODs, and it makes me think about how to tackle the problem.
-It basically tests my programming skills, but also how to use time wisely.
+This style of learning is also a new strategy to me, and I can see that it involves critical thinking.
+It is because I have to prepare for the WODs every week, and it makes me think about how to tackle the problem.
+It tests my programming skills, but also how to use time intelligently.
 I do enjoy WODs, but it is stressful at the same time.
 However, I am certainly aware that this strategy will develop my programming skills more powerful.